particle-iot/docs/src/content/getting-started/cloud/device-claiming.md

 #### Auto-approve

-Instead of entering quarantine, you can also enable auto-approve so any device with firmware that specifies your product ID will be added to your product automatically.
-This is not recommended.
+**Auto-approve is only supported for devices running Device OS 3.x and earlier.** It is not supported in Device OS 4.0 and later and you should move to pre-adding your Device IDs instead of using auto-approve or quarantine.

 ![Quarantine Settings](/assets/images/console/quarantine-settings.png)

 - Select a product, then **Settings** (1).
 - Select **Auto-Approve** (2).
-This is not recommended.
+This is not recommended and not supported in Device OS 4.0 and later.

 ## SIM activation